isabella232/audience-manager-admin.de-DE/help/admin/admin-beta-environment.md

 ---
 description: Die Beta-Umgebung dient zum Testen von Audience Manager-Implementierungen. Änderungen in der Beta-Version wirken sich nicht auf die Produktionsdaten aus.
 Die Audience Manager-Betaumgebung ist eine kleinere, eigenständige Version der Produktionsumgebung.
 Alle Daten, die Sie testen möchten, müssen in dieser Umgebung eingegeben und erfasst werden.
-seo-description: Die Beta-Umgebung dient zum Testen von Audience Manager-Implementierungen. Änderungen in der Beta-Version wirken sich nicht auf die Produktionsdaten aus.
-Die Audience Manager-Betaumgebung ist eine kleinere, eigenständige Version der Produktionsumgebung.
-Alle Daten, die Sie testen möchten, müssen in dieser Umgebung eingegeben und erfasst werden.
+seo-description: The beta environment is for testing Audience Manager implementations.
+Changes made in beta do not affect production data.
+The Audience Manager beta environment is a smaller-scale, standalone version of the production environment.
+All the data that you want to test must be entered and collected in this environment.
-seo-title: Beta-Umgebung
+seo-title: Beta Environment
 solution: Audience Manager
 title: Beta-Umgebung
 uuid: 6a253f4e-96e7-4395-a783-a8eb213b7daf
 exl-id: 78d5a1ff-c016-4366-ba34-9814a0d92067
-source-git-commit: f5d74995f0664cf63e68b46f1f3c608f34df0e80
+source-git-commit: 79415eba732c2a6d50f04124774664f788ccc78c
 workflow-type: tm+mt
-source-wordcount: '414'
+source-wordcount: '362'
 ht-degree: 3%

 ---